-OVERVIEW: You are a professor at the college and a student is stopping by your office.
+You are a professor at the college and a student is stopping by your office.
 The student, Alex, has a Letter of Accommodation that they want to discuss with you.
 Alex also has some questions about how best they can succeed in the course.

 - 1. Enter the scenario and click "Begin" on the overview. - 2.
-Complete the conversation with Alex as you see fit. - 3.
-Alex appears for a debrief of the scenario after the conversation is complete. - 4.
-Classroom debrief.
+Complete the conversation with Alex as you see fit. - 3 Alex appears for a debrief of the scenario after the conversation is complete.

-SCENARIO 2: ARTIFACTs
+ARTIFACTS SCENARIO 2

 There are two scenario artifacts in this simulation.

-- 1. Artifact 1: The first is a student's Letter of Accommodation. - 2.
+Artifact 1: The first is a student's Letter of Accommodation.
 Artifact 2: The second is the student view of this letter of Accommodation.